linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Approach to Assessing the Adequacy of Liquidity Risk Insurance.md

 ISSUER SPECIFIC ANALYSIS IS KEY In evaluating an issuer's liquidity risk insurance,  we consider the potential near term claims on the issuer,

-And compare our findings to all likely near-term sources of cash.
-Commercial paper is considered to be one component of near-term claims,  and bank facilities are viewed as just one component of the potential near-term sources of cash.
+And compare our findings to all likely near-term sources of cash. [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]] is considered to be one component of near-term claims,  and bank facilities are viewed as just one component of the potential near-term sources of cash.

 Moody's analysis begins with a critical evaluation of an issuer's sources and uses of cash.
 We then analyze a series ofreasonable stress scenarios,  and assess the company's ability to meet both its operating needs and its debt obligations under these scenarios.
 This is followed by a close examination of the company's contingency funding plans for a period of stress caused by either company-specific concerns or by a general market disruption.